Is your horse’s stall trying to hurt your horse?

-The first thing you will learn as a horse owner is that horses love to remove parts of their bodies on things in their stalls.
+- The first thing you will learn as a horse owner is that horses love to remove parts of their bodies on things in their stalls and also out in the open.
 Here’s a list of a few things to keep your eye out for, to hopefully minimize the things that can make you call the Vet.

-Splinters caused by chewed up wood are bad for your horse's mouth and his itchy butt.
+Splinters caused by chewed-up wood are bad for your horse’s mouth and digestive tract.

-Make sure the stall is well ventilated.
-Air flow is critical - even in the coldest temperatures.
+- Make sure the stall is well ventilated.
+Airflow is critical – even in the coldest temperatures.
 This is a must for respiratory health, remembering that a horse’s dining room s also his bathroom.
-Taking steps to eliminate ammonia involved treating the stall floor with a zeolite product like Sweet PDZ, and making sure the air stays flowing.
+Taking steps to eliminate ammonia involved treating the stall floor with a zeolite product, and making sure the air stays flowing.
 Vents are an option, as are windows.

 No noses are allowed to get into snaps.
 Keep the buckle down and this likely won’t happen.

-What else do you need to watch out for in your horse's stall?
+What else do you need to watch out for in your horse’s stall or shelter?